Oligodendrocyte: Myelination

 Myelination is only prevalent in a few brain regions at birth and continues into adulthood.
 The entire process is not complete until about 25–30 years of age.
 Myelination is an important component of intelligence, and white matter quantity may be positively correlated with IQ test results in children.
-Rats that were raised in an enriched environment, which is known to increase cognitive flexibility, had more myelination in their corpus callosi.
+Rats that were raised in an enriched environment, which is known to increase cognitive flexibility, had more myelination in their corpus callosum.

+Immune function

+Oligodendrocytes, best known for their role in myelinating axons in the central nervous system, also have important functions in immune regulation.
+These cells can influence the immune environment by secreting cytokines and chemokines, which modulate the activity of various immune cells.
+Oligodendrocytes express receptors that allow them to respond to inflammatory signals, thereby participating in the brain's defense mechanisms.
+Additionally, they play a role in maintaining the blood-brain barrier and can contribute to the resolution of inflammation, highlighting their multifaceted role in both neural maintenance and immune responses.
+While most research has focused on the immune functions of OPCs, it is believed that oligodendrocytes themselves still possess significant immune functions.

 Metabolic support

 Oligodendrocytes interact closely with nerve cells and provide trophic support by the production of glial cell line-derived neurotrophic factor (GDNF), brain-derived neurotrophic factor (BDNF), or insulin-like growth factor-1 (IGF-1).
 They may also directly provide metabolites to neurons, as described by the lactate shuttle hypothesis.

 It is hypothesized that satellite oligodendrocytes (or perineuronal oligodendrocytes) are functionally distinct from other oligodendrocytes.
 They are not attached to neurons via myelin sheaths and, therefore, do not contribute to insulation.
 They remain opposed to neurons and regulate the extracellular fluid.
 Satellite oligodendrocytes are considered to be a part of the grey matter whereas myelinating oligodendrocytes are a part of the white matter.
 They may support neuronal metabolism.
 Satellite oligodendrocytes may be recruited to produce new myelin after a demyelinating injury.